 FlyData replicates and moves data from MySQL to Amazon Redshift.
 Its automated pipelines move data in real time, and they don’t need any maintenance after they’re set up.
 Your Redshift data warehouse is always up to date with changes to your MySQL data because FlyData continuously syncs your MySQL data.

 The FlyData ETL is safe and easy to use.
 Its SecureTunnel VPN can access data behind your firewall.
 FlyData buffers your data, so you won’t lose any if errors happen.
 And FlyData support people monitor the sync and replication to Redshift for you.
 There’s not much work needed on your part when you use this paid database replicator.

 Informatica’s suite of data integration software includes PowerCenter, which is known for its strong automation capabilities.
 PowerCenter uses a metadata-based approach for fast data ingestion and processing.
 Its automated error logging and early warning systems identify ETL pipeline issues before they become serious problems.
 Informatica supports multiple DBMS technologies, and it’s a high-rated company for data integration power users.
 Informatica’s data offerings are pricey (in the six-figure range for licenses).
 But they’re one of the biggest players in the space for a reason.
 If you’re looking for an ETL tool for a large, well-resourced organization, Informatica might be your choice.

-MySQL doesn’t automatically connect to the Informatica PowerCenter.
+Note that MySQL doesn’t automatically connect to Informatica PowerCenter.
 You’ll have to create an ODBC connection.